StephenStaklinski/snakemake_evotracer_machina/README.md

-# CRISPR Lineage Tracing Analysis Pipeline
+# Cancer metastasis CRISPR lineage tracing analysis pipeline

 A Snakemake pipeline for analyzing CRISPR lineage tracing data from cancer metastasis studies using EvoTraceR and MACH2.